Los Angeles T-Bone Accidents - City and County Legal Assistance

 Common sense indicates that a bigger, broadsiding vehicle, like a limousine or a large truck, can do terrific damage to other users of the streets and highway systems.
 When heavier vehicles like big rigs, city buses, and tour buses fail to yield the right-of-way to the operators of smaller, lighter compact cars, and motorcycles, the results are more statistically probable to lead to permanent injuries and death.
 But even with lighter vehicles, at low-speeds, all occupants and even bystanders can suffer a wide range of severe to moderate injuries after a crash.
 For example, low-speed collisions can cause light cases of whiplash, moderate cases of emotional shock, and severe physical trauma, such as a closed head injury.

 Also, big trucks can't stop and go in the fashion smaller sized vehicles can.
 For example, they are heavy and usually diesel-powered.
-Because of this, may smaller autos tend to “cut” in front of oncoming trucks close to intersections.
+Because of this, many smaller autos tend to “cut” in front of oncoming trucks close to intersections.
 But since trucks can't stop very fast, this move can lead to a T-bone truck accident.
 In that case, the trucker's defense attorneys will place the fault on your for cutting them off.

 Hence, since you triggered the accident, the liability insurance companies will argue that fault lies with you and you alone.
-But these disputed liability cases are hard to win because sometimes the driver of the other automobile will claim he or she was already in the correct lane, or that they were crossing the intersection on a green light.
-In any event, determining fault in side-impact crashes typically hinges on witness testimony and other evidence showing who had the legal right of access to the intersection.
+But these disputed liability cases are hard to win because sometimes the driver of the other automobile will claim he or she was already in the correct lane or that they were crossing the intersection on a green light.
+In any event, determining fault in side-impact crashes typically hinges on witness testimony and other evidence showing who had the legal right to access the intersection.

 Why Choose Ehline Law Firm For Your T-Bone Collision Case?

 Ehline Law Firm is among the highest-rated car accident law firms serving clients in Los Angeles and other counties.
 We regularly help customers with disputed liability T-Bone accident claims.
-And our time tested, proven track record has yielded significant, high dollar verdicts and settlements for customers just like you.
+And our time tested, the proven track record has yielded significant, high dollar verdicts and settlements for customers just like you.
 We invite you to call us to discover more about the Ehline difference.

 Failure To Pay Attention At Intersections As A Major Cause of Broadsides.

 Make no mistake about it, the most lethal weapon on the road is an inattentive motorist.
 (Michael Ehline).
 Driver inattentiveness is one of the main causes of broadside accidents.
-So it goes without saying that distractions like smartphones often prevent one or several drivers from stopping at posted signs or at phased traffic lights.
+So it goes without saying that distractions like smartphones often prevent one or several drivers from stopping at posted signs or phased traffic lights.

 What are Some Important Nationwide T-Bone Accident Statistics?